kevmodrome/svelte-preprocessor-fetch/README.md

 ### In components

 Create a function called `getStaticProps()` in your script tag and do your fetches here.
+The content of this function must be fully self-container.
+You can not use any variables from outside or import any packages.
+It has support for fetch via `node-fetch`.

 The data is available using as `data` in your component.

 ```html
 <script>